 These 5 painless and simple exercises are done to prepare our pups for their life’s journey.
 Only 30 seconds a day for 2 weeks and we see a great improvement in their immune systems and stress tolerances.
 We will continue to do Early Neurological Stimulation on our pups because we see the benefits and know it helps them grown into lovable canine citizens.

-Below is a video demonstration of the process as done by our friends at Susanna Labradors.
+View our video demonstration of the process by our friends at Susanna Labradors.

 Early Neurological Stimulation